Local schools respond to Beshear's recommendation that all public schools close

 “Many districts anticipated this decision coming,” Brown said.

-Some districts have been approved to use Non-traditional instruction in the event of a closure.
-Brown said 83 school districts have been approved for NTI, and he expects more applications for NTI to come in even after March 16.
+Some districts have been approved to use non-traditional instruction in the event of a closure.
+Brown said 83 school districts have been approved for NTI, and he expects more applications for NTI to come in after March 16.

 Warren County Public Schools announced on Twitter classes would be cancelled from March 16 to April 10, and the schools would implement “HomeLearning.”